Abhishek-Birada/javascript/README.md

  7. Ternary operator : condition ? true part : false part.
 If condition is true returns true part and if condition is false then it returns false part.
     		       Example : let age = 18
     				 let ans = (age >= 18)? 'can vote' : 'cannot vote'
- Truthy and falsy values :
+ falsy values : false, 0, null, undefined, NaN, "" are considered as falsy values. truthy values : All other values including all objects evaluate to true when passed to a conditional statement.
 // in, instanceof, typeof,new, super etc are also called as operators conditional statements :
   1. if( condition ){